kyuwon-lee/kyuwon-lee.github.io/_pages/Research.md

 "The Dynamic Revolving Door in Regulatory Agencies."

 ## work in progress
-Partisan Enforcement of Executive Orders: Evidence from Buy American Act (with Soohyun Cho and Hye Young You)
+Partisan Enforcement of Executive Orders: Evidence from the Buy American Act (with Soohyun Cho and Hye Young You)

 Cutting Red Tape Through Bureaucratic Revolving Doors